TheGiddyLimit/astranauta.github.io/favicon design notes.md

 - New color theme <!-- REVIEW: possibly to be used in v2.0 of the site? -->
 - 5e Logo: The text has been resized within the logo to give more spacing around edge.
 Apple's "official" app design grid came in handy here.
+- Web App Icon: The icon with the pirate hat has been replaced.
+It was cheeky, but definitely not the impression we want to give off. <!-- TODO: Delete the /icon folder, wherever it is -->
 - Favicon: The blue has been changed to match the app icon.
 This has the added benefit of making it easier to see while in your browser's Dark Mode.
 - New favicons created:
   - Apple Touch Icons, used by both desktop & mobile versions of Safari, Chrome, and many more